udacitydavid842/nd013-c1-vision-starter/README.md

 ### Local Setup

-For local setup if you have your own Nvidia GPU, you can use the provided Dockerfile and requirements in the [build directory](./build).
+For local setup if you fhave your own Nvidia GPU, you can use the provided Dockerfile and requirements in the [build directory](./build).

 Follow [the README therein](./build/README.md) to create a docker container and install all prerequisites.